alias-rahil/handwritten.js/README.md

   </a>
 </p>

-> Convert text to handwritten!
+> Convert typed text to realistic handwriting!

 # In your code: